-In North Carolina Dept. of Revenue v.
-Kimberley, the U.S. Supreme Court unanimously ruled that a state could not tax an out of state resident on trust income without minimum contacts.
-If you live in a high tax state (in California, rates top out at 13.3%!) you might be slapping an out of state trust together to stockpile income and assets in Nevada, Delaware, etc. But will it work?
-You could avoid California taxes by moving, of course, as many do shortly before a major income event.
-You might be selling a company, settling a lawsuit, or about to sell a mountain of Bitcoin.
+In North Carolina Department of Revenue v.
+Kimberley Rice Kaestner 1992 Family Trust, 2019 DJDAR 5507 (June 21, 2019), the U.S. Supreme Court unanimously ruled that a state could not tax an out of state resident on trust income without minimum contacts.
+If you live in a high tax state (in California, rates top out at 13.3%!) you may already be slapping an out-of-state trust together to stockpile income and assets in Nevada, Delaware or some other state.
+But will it work?

+You could avoid California taxes by moving, of course, as many Californians try to do shortly before a major income event.
+You might be selling a company, settling a lawsuit, or about to sell a mountain of bitcoin.
 Done carefully and with the right kind of income, a tax-motivated move can cut the sting of high state taxes.
 Of course, even moving to avoid state taxes can be tough to orchestrate, and states can audit and push back.

 A newer and still largely untested approach involves setting up a new type of trust in Nevada or Delaware.
-A 'NING' is a Nevada Incomplete Gift Non-Grantor Trust.
-A 'DING' is its Delaware sibling.
-There is even a 'WING,' in Wyoming.
+A "NING" is a Nevada Incomplete Gift Non-Grantor Trust.
+A "DING" is its Delaware sibling.
+There is even a "WING," in Wyoming.
 The usual grantor trust for estate planning doesn't help, since the grantor must include the trust income on his own tax return.

 With a Nevada or Delaware Incomplete Gift Non-Grantor Trusts, the donor makes an incomplete gift to the trust, and the trust has an independent trustee.
 The idea is to keep the grantor involved but not as the owner.
 New York State changed its law to make the grantor taxable no matter what, but the jury is still out on these trusts in California and other states.
 Some marketers of NING and DING trusts offer them as alternatives or adjuncts to a physical move.

 The idea is for the income and gain in the NING or DING trust not to be taxed until distributed, when the distributees will hopefully no longer be in the high tax state.
 The trustee must not be a resident of the high tax state.
 Tax-deferred compounding can yield impressive results, even if only state tax is being sidestepped.
 Parents frequently fund irrevocable trusts for children, and may not want the trust to make distributions for years, removing future appreciation from parent's estates.